How Old Is "Old Enough" for Contacts?

 Is your child ready for contact lens wear?
 How old is "old enough"?

-These are among the most frequently asked questions when it comes to contact lenses, says the Contact Lens Council, a nonprofit organization.
+These are among the questions asked most often when it comes to contact lenses, says the Contact Lens Council, a nonprofit organization.

-So much depends on the responsibility level of the child, as there are no hard and fast rules with children and lenses.
+There are no set rules with children and lenses.
+Much depends on the responsibility level of the child.
 Children as young as 8 may do well with contact lenses, but there are some older teens who may be too immature to handle the responsibility.

-Experts say that it's important to have an eye care professional assess what a child needs in the way of vision correction and to discuss the child's capabilities and maturity level when considering contacts.
-Personal wear and care regimens may depend on the type of contact prescribed, the nature of the vision problem being corrected, and the child’s unique eye chemistry.
+Experts say that it's important to have an eye care professional judge what a child needs in the way of vision correction.
+Also, the child's capabilities and maturity level must be taken into account when considering contacts.
+Personal wear and care routines may depend on the type of contact prescribed, the nature of the vision problem being corrected, and the child’s eye chemistry.

-Regardless of the type of lens one wears, lens care is now easier and more convenient than ever before, and has become a possibility for many children.
-Basic lens care includes cleaning, rinsing, disinfecting, and storing with a special solution to keep lenses clean, comfortable, and free from bacteria.
-Both parents and children should follow the specific instructions given them by their eye care professional.
+No matter which type of lens a person wears, lens care is now easier and more convenient than ever before.
+It has become a possibility for many children.
+Basic lens care includes cleaning, rinsing, disinfecting, and storing with a special solution.
+This solution will keep lenses clean, comfortable, and free from bacteria.
+Both parents and children should follow the exact instructions given them by their eye care professional.